luukvbaal/statuscol.nvim/README.md

-  relculright = false,   -- whether to right-align the cursor line number with 'relativenumber' set -- Custom line number string options for ScLn() segment lnumfunc = nil,        -- custom function called by ScLn(), should return a string reeval = false,        -- whether or not the string returned by lnumfunc should be reevaluated -- Custom fold column string options for ScFc() segment foldfunc = nil,        -- nil for "%C" segment, "builtin" for builtin function, or custom function
+  relculright = false,   -- whether to right-align the cursor line number with 'relativenumber' set -- Custom line number string options for ScLn() segment lnumfunc = nil,        -- custom function called by ScLn(), should return a string -- Custom fold column string options for ScFc() segment foldfunc = nil,        -- nil for "%C" segment, "builtin" for builtin function, or custom function
                          -- called by ScFc(), should return a string